 You’re drinking too many sugary drinks

-If you’re eating low fat, healthy meals but are still not losing weight, it may be worth looking at your portion sizes.
-While you may think that you’re only eating three meals a day, with the increasing portion sizes many of us consume you could actually be eating the equivalent of 6 or more standard serving sizes each day.
+If you’re eating low fat, healthy meals but still not losing weight, it may be worth looking at your portion sizes.
+While you may think that you’re only eating three meals a day, with the increasing portion sizes many of us consume, you could actually be eating the equivalent of six or more standard serving sizes each day.
 It is worth remembering that although the food you’re eating may be healthy, it should still be eaten in moderation, as eating too much of anything will cause you to gain weight.

-You’re eating too little
+You’re eating too little or skipping meals

 You don’t vary your workouts